aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/odtsaveoptions/isstrictschema11/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 30
+weight: 20
 url: /net/aspose.words.saving/odtsaveoptions/isstrictschema11/
 ---
 ## OdtSaveOptions.IsStrictSchema11 property

 Specifies whether export should correspond to ODT specification 1.1 strictly.
 OOo 3.0 displays files correctly when they contain elements and attributes of ODT 1.2.
 Use "false" for this purpose, or "true" for strict conformity of specification 1.1.
-The default value is false.
+The default value is **false**.

 ```csharp
 public bool IsStrictSchema11 { get; set; }